 We are committed to providing a quality service to our clients and will take every reasonable step to ensure that you are happy with the service we provide and the work we carry out for you.
 We hope that you never feel the need to raise a complaint.

 If, however, you feel unhappy with any aspect of the service which we have provided for you then it is important to raise the issue with us.
-You can raise it with the Solicitor dealing with your matter, (whose details are set out in your engagement letter), their Head of Department, (again you can find details in your engagement letter), or, if you prefer, you can speak to someone else here.
+You can raise it with the Solicitor dealing with your matter, (whose details are set out in your engagement letter), their supervisor (again you can find details in your engagement letter), their Head of Department or, if you prefer, you can speak to someone else here.
 If this doesn’t resolve the issue to your satisfaction then we will follow our formal complaints procedure with the aim of reaching a suitable resolution of the matter.

 Informing us of your complaint

 If you have a complaint which has not been resolved to your satisfaction, please write to our Client Care Partner, Alex Smith, and tell him what the problem is.
-Alternatively, please write to our Managing Partner, Paul Bury.
-For the purposes of this procedure “Client Care Partner” will refer to either Paul Bennett or Paul Bury, as applicable.
+Alternatively, please write to our Managing Partner, Lee Bramley.
+For the purposes of this procedure “Client Care Partner” will refer to Alex Smith.
 We will seek to ensure that your complaint is handled promptly, fairly and effectively.
 The following is the process and the timescale which we will seek to follow, unless circumstances make that not reasonably practicable, in which case we will contact you and confirm alternatively.
 Upon receipt of your complaint we will contact you to acknowledge your complaint and confirm the name of the person dealing with the matter.
 We will record it in a Central Register and let you know the next steps.

 Investigating your complaint